Sinking of SS Princess Alice: Board of Trade inquiry

 Running at the same time as the coroner's inquest was a Board of Trade inquiry.
 Specific charges were laid against Captain Harrison, two of the crew members of Bywell Castle, and against Long, the first mate of Princess Alice; all had their licences suspended at the start of the hearing.
 The Board of Trade proceedings began on 14 October 1878 and continued until 6 November.
 The board found that Princess Alice had breached Rule 29, Section (d) of the Board of Trade Regulations and the Regulations of the Thames Conservancy Board, 1872.
 This stated that if two ships are heading towards each other, they should pass on the port side of each other.
 As Princess Alice had not followed this procedure, the Board found Princess Alice to blame and that Bywell Castle could not avoid the collision.

 The company that owned Princess Alice sued the owners of Bywell Castle for £20,000 compensation; the owners of Bywell Castle counter-sued for £2,000.
-The case was heard in the Admiralty Division of the High Court of Justice in late 1878.
+The case was heard in the Probate, Divorce and Admiralty Division of the High Court of Justice in late 1878.
 After two weeks, the judgment was that both vessels were to blame for the collision.

-As no passenger list was kept on Princess Alice—or a record of the number of people on board—it was not possible to calculate the number of people who died: figures vary from 600 to 700.
+As no passenger list was kept on Princess Alice—or a record of the number of people on board—it was not possible to determine precisely the number of people who died: figures vary from 600 to 700.
 The Times reported that "the coroner believes that there are from 60 to 80 bodies unrecovered from the river.
 The total number of lives lost must thus have been from 630 to 650".
 Michael Foley, in his examination of disasters on the Thames, observes that "there was no proof of the final death toll.
 However, around 640 bodies were eventually recovered".
 The sinking was the worst inland disaster on water in the UK.

-The Mansion House fund for the victims had been opened by the Lord Mayor of London in the aftermath of the sinking; by the time it closed it had raised £35,000, which was distributed among the victims' families.
+A Mansion House fund for the victims had been opened by the Lord Mayor of London in the aftermath of the sinking; by the time it closed it had raised £35,000, which was distributed among the victims' families.